OriHoward/FinalProject-Chat/README.md

 2) ButtonActions - responsible for the GUI buttons action.
 3) ChatGUI - the Graphic User Interface class.
 4) HandleThreads - handles the threads in the client side
-5) SocketHandler - this class responsible to send messages from the server and get messages from the server.
+5) SocketHandler - this class responsible to send messages from the server and get messages to the server.
 6) RunClient - main to run the client
 7) RunMultipleClients - main to run multiple clients in a local network